phase1geo/Minder/README.md

 - Export to PDF, PNG, JPEG, BMP, SVG, OPML, CSV, Markdown and PlainText formats.
 - Printer support.
 - Add notes, tasks and images to your nodes.
+- Stylize nodes and links to add more meaning and improve readability.
 - Colorized node branches.